concourse/github-release-resource/README.md

 * `tag`: *Required.* A path to a file containing the name of the Git tag to use for the release.

+* `tag_prefix`: *Optional.*  If specified, the tag read from the file will be prepended with this string.
+This is useful for adding v in front of version numbers.

 * `commitish`: *Optional.* A path to a file containing the commitish (SHA, tag, branch name) that the release should be associated with.